terrymah/Events/README.md

 When you register for this event, you have to provide a functor which takes the appropriate arguements.
 When you fire the event, you have to provide the arguements.

-One last note; taking from C#, operator+= and operator-= have been overridden to basically alias Register and Unregister.
+Taking from C#, operator+= and operator-= have been overridden to basically alias Register and Unregister.
 So the following syntax is possible, if you prefer:

+    Foo f;
     f.Changed += []() {
         std::cout << "Foo Changed!\n";
     });

+This software is made available under the Boost license.